There is a wealth of resources in L.A. County for parents to help them understand how

 Provides information, training, and strategic assistance to youth-serving organizations, policy makers, youth activists, and the media to help young people make informed and responsible decisions about their reproductive and sexual health.

-Delivers social and health care services to self-identified Gay, Lesbian, Bisexual, Transgender (GLBT) and HIV/AIDS-impacted youth.
+Delivers social and health care services to self-identified Gay, Lesbian, Bisexual, Transgender (GLBT) and HIV-impacted youth.

 Go Ask Alice!: A health question and answer Internet site produced by "Alice!," Columbia University's Health Education Program.
 "Alice" answers questions about relationships, sexuality, sexual health, emotional health, nutrition, alcohol, nicotine, drugs, and, general health.